Average analytic ranks of elliptic curves over number fields: Introduction

 \subsection{Organization}

-In Section \ref{sec:Weighted-Projective-Spaces} we cover basic facts about weighted projective spaces and heights defined on weighted projective spaces.
-In Section \ref{sec:Geometry-of-Numbers} we prove a result for counting points of bounded height on affine spaces over number fields satisfying prescribed local conditions.
-In Section \ref{sec:WPROJ} we prove Theorem \ref{thm:WProjFinFin} for counting points of bounded height on weighted projective spaces.
+In Section \ref{sec:Weighted-Projective-Spaces} we cover basic facts about weighted projective stacks and heights defined on weighted projective stacks.
+In Section \ref{sec:Geometry-of-Numbers} we prove a result for counting points of bounded height satisfying prescribed local conditions on affine spaces over number fields.
+In Section \ref{sec:WPROJ} we prove our main result for counting points of bounded height on weighted projective stacks (Theorem \ref{thm:WProjFinFin}).
 In Section \ref{sec:EC} we apply Theorem \ref{thm:WProjFinFin} to count elliptic curves with prescribed local conditions.
-This is where we prove Theorem \ref{thm:LocalConditions}.
-Finally, in Section \ref{sec:AvgRanks} we use the explicit formula for L-functions together with our results for counting elliptic curves with prescribed local conditions to bound the average analytic rank of elliptic curves over number fields.
+This is where we prove Theorem \ref{thm:LocalConditions} and Theorem \ref{thm:aqLocalCondition}.
+Finally, in Section \ref{sec:AvgRanks}, we use the explicit formula for L-functions, together with our results for counting elliptic curves with prescribed local conditions, to bound the average analytic rank of elliptic curves over number fields.
 This is where we prove Theorem \ref{thm:AvgRank}.